 - G. To be eligible for in-state status as provided in this policy and to maintain eligibility, the student shall: - 1.
-Have secured admission to and enroll full-time or part-time in a program of study; and - 2.
-Satisfy admission and retention standards. - H. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1.
-Is discharged or released from active-duty service; - 2.
-Exhausts education assistance provided under Chapter 30, 31, 33 or 35 of Title 38 of the United States Code; or - 3.
-Exhausts education assistance provided under 38 U.S.C. § 3319. - 3.18.9 Full-Time Professional Practitioner or Worker
+Have secured admission to and enrolls full-time or part-time in a program of study; and

+- 2. Satisfy admission and retention standards. - H. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1. is discharged or released from active duty service; - 2. exceeds the five-year period after being discharged or released from active duty uniformed service; - 3. exhausts education assistance provided under Chapter 30, 31, 33 or 35 of Title 38 of the United States Code; - 4. exhausts education assistance provided under 38 U.S.C. § 3319; or - 3.18.9 Full-Time Professional Practitioner or Worker

-A U.S. citizen or lawful permanent resident who provides evidence of having come to Oklahoma to practice a profession on a full-time basis, conduct a business full time, or work on a full-time basis shall be immediately classified as in-state status along with the individual's spouse and dependents without the 12-month domiciliary requirement so long as they continue in full-time employment capacity or until they independently establish in-state status as provided in this policy.
+A U.S. citizen or Lawful Permanent Resident who provides evidence of having come to Oklahoma to practice a profession on a full-time basis, conduct a business full time, or work on a full-time basis shall be immediately classified as in-state status along with the individual's spouse and dependents without the 12-month domiciliary requirement so long as they continue in full-time employment capacity or until they independently establish in-state status as described in this policy.

-A full-time professional practitioner or worker who is temporarily assigned to another location but maintains domicile in Oklahoma shall be considered to have instate status along with the practitioner's spouse and dependent children.
+A full-time professional practitioner or worker who is temporarily assigned to another location but maintains domicile in Oklahoma shall be considered to have in-state status along with the practitioner's spouse and dependent children.